it-teaching-abo-akademi/csdewas-project-2-ottolindfors/README.md

 ## Important
-For some reason the chart does not re-render after a stock is added.
+For some reason the chart does not re-render after a stock is added eventhough the parent (`App) component's state change.
 Please refresh the browser window to see the chart after a stock is added to a portfolio.
 To be fixed in a future version.

 ## A note on the functionality